thiras/clobster/docs/src/introduction.md

 ## Project Status

-Clobster is under active development.
+CLOBster is under active development.
 See the [GitHub repository](https://github.com/thiras/clobster) for the latest updates.

 ## License

-Clobster is licensed under the MIT License.
+CLOBster is licensed under the MIT License.